gammasim/simtools/docs/source/getting_started.rst

     # clone simtools repository
     git clone https://github.com/gammasim/simtools.git external/simtools

-Start up a container (the image will we downloaded, if it is not available in your environment):
+Start up a container (the image will be downloaded, if it is not available in your environment):

 .. code-block::